gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 > Added in GitLab Runner v1.1.0.

 This defines the Docker Machine based autoscaling feature.
-More details can be found in the separate [runners autoscale documentation](autoscale.md).
+More details can be found in the separate [runner autoscale documentation](autoscale.md).

 | Parameter           | Description |
 |---------------------|-------------|